 Under the Deferred Income Plan, each executive annually elects to defer his base salary, subject to the requirement that base salary be currently paid in an amount sufficient for the payment of applicable insurance premiums, withholdings and similar payroll deductions.
-Deferred amounts are credited to a bookkeeping account and notionally invested in accordance with the instructions of each executive from among designated investment alternatives, including an interest rate investment that is credited at 100% of the Moody's Rate, which was a weighted average rate of 5.56% for 2010.
-The Moody's Rate investment was the only investment alternative selected by our NEOs for 2010 deferrals.
-Amounts deferred before 1989 can remain invested in a notional interest rate investment credited at 130% of the Moody's Rate, which was a weighted average interest rate of 7.23% for 2010.
-Benefits equal to each participant's account balance and are paid upon termination of employment.
-Distributions are made on the schedule selected by each participant at the time of deferral, but not more than 15 annual installments.
-Participants in the plan as of December 31, 2006, including Mr. McGraw, Mr. Johnson and Mr. Waycaster, may receive a preretirement death benefit greater than their account balances.
+Deferred amounts are credited to a bookkeeping account and notionally invested in accordance with the instructions of each executive from among designated investment alternatives, including an interest rate investment that is credited at 100% of the Moody's Rate, which was a weighted average rate of 5.31% for 2011.
+The Moody's Rate investment was the only investment alternative selected by our NEOs for 2011 deferrals.
+Amounts deferred before 1989 can remain invested in a notional interest rate investment credited at 130% of the Moody's Rate, which was a weighted average interest rate of 6.90% for 2011.
+Benefits are equal to each participant's account balance and are paid upon separation from employment.
+Distributions are made in the manner elected by each participant at the time of deferral, but not more than 15 annual installments.
+Participants in the plan as of December 31, 2006, including Mr. McGraw, Mr. Johnson and Mr. Waycaster, may receive a preretirement death benefit that is greater than their account balances.

-Finally, in connection with our acquisition of Capital, we assumed two arrangements that benefit only Mr. Hart, one of which was extinguished in 2009.
-Mr. Hart remains a participant in two supplemental executive retirement plans, or SERPs, which provide for the payment of 15 equal annual installments upon his retirement at age 65 or death.
-Mr. Hart has accrued and is vested in an aggregate annual benefit in the amount of \$126,281.
-The maximum aggregate annual benefit payable from the SERPs is \$155,000, in which Mr. Hart will accrue and be vested upon his death, attainment of age 65 or his involuntary termination of employment without cause, constructive termination or in the event of a change in control.
+Mr. Hart remains a participant in two supplemental executive retirement plans, or "SERPs," which we adopted in connection with our merger with Capital.
+The SERPs provide for the payment of 15 equal annual installments upon his retirement at age 65 or death.
+Mr. Hart has accrued and is vested in an aggregate annual benefit in the amount of \$146,382.
+The maximum aggregate annual benefit payable from the SERPs is \$155,000, which accrues and vests upon his death, attainment of age 65 or his involuntary separation from employment without cause, constructive termination or in the event of a change in control.